 The penalties of failing to comply with data protection obligations are significant and can disrupt the operation of your business.
 By ensuring you have measures in place to protect you from data breaches, you can avoid your business coming to a standstill when hackers access personal data that you store and use.

 A recent example of how much impact a data protection breach can have on a data controller is the data breach by Uber.
 The company had to contact 2.7 million customers about the breach in which customer names, mobile numbers and email addresses were accessed by hackers.
 Whilst failing its obligations regarding data protection, the company has increased its liability by also attempting to cover up the privacy breach by paying hackers to cover the breach.
 Considering new penalties for a failure to notify individuals and the regulator of a breach, it is important you impose systems to prevent privacy breaches, and to deal efficiently with breaches.
 This will help you avoid paying large sums as penalty, enabling business continuity.

 How does data protection affect business documents?
 What about creating or producing a new business document?

 Considering the principles of data protection requires you to process personal data fairly and for a specified purpose, it is important that your business documents only request the personal data necessary to allow you to achieve that purpose.

-For example, if you are producing a business report, you may find that it is unnecessary to identify key employees at a specific outlet of your business when covering the sales figures and performance of the business.
+For example, if you are producing a business report for external use, you may find that it is unnecessary to identify key employees at a specific outlet of your business when covering the sales figures and performance of the business.
 You should therefore exclude any personal data in this report.
 This is particularly important if the business report will be made publicly available or available to investors.

 Similarly, when drafting documents to transact with clients or suppliers, it is important that only the necessary information is requested.
 For example, when transacting with an individual supplier, it is unnecessary to request sensitive information such as ethnic background.